awsdocs/amazon-aurora-user-guide/doc_source/AuroraPostgreSQL.Migrating.RDSPostgreSQL.Replica.md

 1. In the navigation pane, choose **Instances**\.

-1. Choose the PostgreSQL DB instance that you want to use as the source for your Aurora Read Replica and choose **Create Aurora Read Replica** from **Instance Actions**\.
+1. Choose the PostgreSQL DB instance that you want to use as the source for your Aurora Read Replica, and choose **Create Aurora Read Replica** for **Actions**\.
 ![\[Create Aurora Read Replica\]](http://docs.aws.amazon.com/AmazonRDS/latest/AuroraUserGuide/images/Aurorapgres-migrate.png)

 1. Choose the DB cluster specifications you want to use for the Aurora Read Replica, as described in the following table\.